What if instead of asking, “What’s wrong with my child?” We asked, “What’s going on with my child?”

 Your Child and Brain Development

-It is interesting when you look at other animal species.
+It is interesting to look at other animal species.
 In comparison, humans are born halfway through gestation, which means, we give birth to babies with immature brains.
-The human brain is only 25% of its adult size so it has a lot of growing to do.
+The human brain is only 25% of its adult size so it has much growing to do.

 Children have two neurological growth spurts called critical periods.
 The first occurs around age two and ends around age seven.
 The other critical period happens in adolescence.